|UEFA Cup winner in 1988|

 DM: Lars Bender (Germany)

 Lars Bender started his career with 1860 Munich in 2006.
 In 2009, he moved to Bayer Leverkusen, where he eventually became their captain.
+His twin brother Sven joined the club in 2017.
 He was part of the German under-19 side that won the 2008 UEFA European Under-19 Football Championship.
 He and his twin brother Sven were named jointly as players of the tournament.
 At the time of writing, he had 19 caps since 2011.
+He represented them at the 2010 European Championship.

 |Lars Bender vs Atletico Madrid|